Moonbase59/latex2svg/README.md

 attribute to achieve correct alignment.
 The SVG won’t be stylable using a CSS <code>fill</code> in this case.

-*Hint:* You can always find the value later by examining the SVG’s `style` attribute.
+*Hint:* You can always find the value later by examining the SVG’s root `style` attribute.

 ```html